Statutes of the Party of Communists USA

 Section II- Responsibilities of the District Organizers

 It shall be the responsibility of each District Organizer to schedule district meetings.
 Meetings shall be scheduled for the convenience of members, with timely notice provided.
 Additional duties include proper and timely distribution of party press, literature, and other materials to each club, and to active members.
-The District Organizers will coordinate this work with the office of the General Secretary, and Red Star Publishers.
-All clubs and districts must maintain a supply of Party supported publications and literature, including but not limited to, ample copies of The Worker, Labor Today, The Communist, a catalogue of literature available from Red Star Publishers, PCUSA/LYCUSA membership applications, Party welcome letters, ample copies of the PCUSA statutes, and the PCUSA Program, ample copies of the Communist Party Manual on Organization by J. Peters, and Foundations of Leninism by Joseph Stalin.
+The District Organizers will coordinate this work with the office of the General Secretary, and New Outlook Publishers.
+All clubs and districts must maintain a supply of Party supported publications and literature, including but not limited to, ample copies of The Worker, Labor Today, The Communist, a catalogue of literature available from New Outlook Publishers, PCUSA/LYCUSA membership applications, Party welcome letters, ample copies of the PCUSA statutes, and the PCUSA Program, ample copies of the Communist Party Manual on Organization by J. Peters, and Foundations of Leninism by Joseph Stalin.
 Local organizations shall be called Cells or Clubs and shall be integrated into the proper geographic district as a basic unit of the Party.

 Section III- Democratic rules of order